The Health Risks of Malnutrition

 Five-year-old Benedict eats a meal at a ChildFund SNP (Supervised Neighborhood Play) center in Pili, Philippines.
 Photo by Jake Lyell.

-Millions of children are affected by poverty all over the world, and malnutrition remains a serious problem for many communities.
-In developing nations like those ChildFund serves, many children do not have access to a well-balanced diet with the nutrients they need to develop properly.
+Millions of children are affected by poverty all over the world, and malnutrition, especially in children, remains a serious problem for many communities.
+In developing nations like those ChildFund serves, many children do not have access to a the well-balanced, nutritious diet with the nutrients they need to develop properly.
 As a result, malnutrition can lead to health problems and even death.

-According to the World Health Organization's World Food Programme, one of the most detrimental effects of malnutrition is the inability to resist disease.
+According to the World Health Organization's World Food Programme, one of the most detrimental effects of malnutrition is the inability to resist diseases.

-More than 3.5 million children die every year from malnutrition, and inadequate food and poor diet are serious problems for children living in the Horn of Africa.
+Malnutrition in children is responsible for more than 3.5 million deaths every year , and inadequate food and poor diet are serious problems for malnourished children living in the Horn of Africa.
 ChildFund works in countries like Ethiopia, Kenya and Uganda to monitor the health of vulnerable children and deliver support services through our network of trained community health workers.

-ChildFund works in some of the poorest countries in the world to combat malnutrition and its devastating long-term impact on children.
+ChildFund works in some of the poorest countries in the world to combat malnutrition and the devastating long-term health problems it causes.
 We reach out to families and communities that need it most — often giving them the tools and training necessary to produce food themselves.
-In addition, we work to educate mothers and caregivers about proper nutrition and the importance of a well-balanced diet for children.
-We also improve sanitation and water sources in developing nations to ensure children are at less risk of contracting waterborne illnesses that can be devastating when a child is already malnourished.
+In addition, we work to educate mothers and caregivers about proper nutrition for children and the importance of a well-balanced diet .
+We also improve sanitation and water sources in developing nations to ensure children are at less risk of contracting waterborne illnesses that can be devastating for an already malnourished child.

-To help ChildFund fight child poverty and reduce the impact of malnutrition in the world's poorest countries, please consider making a donation to our Children's Greatest Needs program.
+To help ChildFund eradicate extreme poverty and hunger in the world's poorest countries, please consider making a donation to our Children's Greatest Needs program.